algorandfoundation/docs/docs/get-started/algokit.md

 Detailed video guides for both [Windows](https://www.youtube.com/embed/22RvINnZsRo) and [Mac](https://www.youtube.com/embed/zsurtpCGmgE) are also available.

 # Prequisites
 This guide presents installing AlgoKit using an OS agnostic procedure.
-For OS specific instructions take a look that the [AlgoKit install](https://github.com/algorandfoundation/algokit-cli/blob/main/README.md#install) guide.
+For OS-specific instructions take a look at the [AlgoKit install](https://github.com/algorandfoundation/algokit-cli/blob/main/README.md#install) guide.

-Using this procedure requires the the following components be installed already
+Using this procedure requires the the following components to be installed already

 * [Python 3.10](https://www.python.org/downloads/) or higher
 * [PipX](https://pypa.github.io/pipx/#on-linux-install-via-pip-requires-pip-190-or-later)